Courses and Study Abroad Programs

 INAF 311 - India Innovation Studio: Designing for Public Health I, Irfan Nooruddin, Mark Giordano

 Each year, this studio-based course examines a different problem facing India.
-The course operates in partnership with Indian government and civil society stakeholders to design, prototype and implement a solution on the ground.
+The course operates in partnership with the Indian government and civil society stakeholders to design, prototype and implement a solution on the ground.
 This year, the topic is improving public health, specifically reducing infant and maternal mortality.

 INAF 431 - South Asia: Issues of War and Peace, Touqir Hussain